Music and the Cantorial Art

 “I wrote this book as a chizuk or strengthening of the spirit for musicians, community leaders, and others who, like myself, would like to learn more about the story of music as a Jewish spiritual practice and play some part in its unfolding narrative… I’ve found that singing has transcended barriers in the Jewish world, and increasingly outside of the Jewish world as well.
 Across all lines, music speaks and resonates and connects and deepens our human experience.

 Music is a wordless prayer that opens up our imagination of the divine source of all life.
 Music, the most immaterial and ephemeral and yet most eternal of all the art forms, represents our connection to the Divine, to each other, to everything.
 We can’t see music, and we can’t grasp it in our hands, but yet we can feel it working through us and in the world.
-As our musical dreams go to work, we might similarly be able to imagine encountering the Divine “The Holy Blessedness that is over and above all blessings and songs.”
-(The Torah of Music)
+As our musical dreams go to work, we might similarly be able to imagine encountering the Divine “The Holy Blessedness that is over and above all blessings and songs.”¹

-I participated in the 2020 European Cantors’ Convention, which gave me a unique opportunity to immerse myself in the Jewish musical landscape.
-The Jewish Music Institute (JMI) of London organized the event, showcasing Cantors’ exceptional artistry and leaving a lasting impression on me.
+My participation in the 2020 European Cantors’ Convention offered a unique opportunity to immerse myself in the rich tapestry of Jewish musical traditions.
+Organized by the Jewish Music Institute (JMI) in London, this event showcased the exceptional artistry of cantors and celebrated their contributions to the Jewish musical landscape.

-During one of the tutorials, led by Cantor Daniel Mutlu from Central Synagogue in Manhattan, he began with the poignant phrase “es amo search shalom” (His nation he will bless with peace).
+During one tutorial led by Cantor Daniel Mutlu from Central Synagogue in Manhattan, he began with the phrase “es amo search shalom” (His nation he will bless with peace).
 The session seamlessly transitioned into the familiar hymn “l’cha dodi,” a respectful welcome to the Sabbath Queen.
 The Sabbath Queen is the feminine manifestation of God, Shechinah, and is an integral part of the Friday night service.

 Sleep already, my Yankele, my pretty,